splunk/splunk-tableau-wdc/README.md

     b.
 Click "**Generate Link**"

     c.
 Click inside the "Copy Link to Tableau WDC" and copy the URL.
-It will be used in next step.
+Copied link will be used in next step.

 	![image alt text](screenshots/2-select-search-and-generate-wdc-link.png)